dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 #### Events Example

-Events are especially useful for writing interactive workflows needing to communicate information back to their caller.
+Events are especially useful for writing interactive workflows that communicate information to their caller.
 For example, in our [e-commerce demo](https://github.com/dbos-inc/dbos-demo-apps/tree/main/e-commerce), the payments workflow, after validating an order, needs to direct the customer to a secure payments service to handle credit card processing.
 To communicate the payments URL to the customer, it uses events.